MixBit

 For eCommerce brands selling across 3+ channels with 500+ SKUs, inventory sync failures generate 2-5% of total order volume as errors during peak periods like holiday sales.

 Carrier selection errors happen when the wrong shipping method gets applied to an order.
 A 2-day express order ships via ground.
 An oversized item gets quoted at standard parcel rates.
-An international order goes through a carrier that does not service the destination country.
-Each of these errors creates either a delivery delay (customer complaint) or a cost overrun (margin loss).

 The root cause is manual carrier selection or oversimplified shipping rules that do not account for: